Skip to content

 Mia Johnson

-Mia Johnson is a Sophomore BFA dance performance and choreography major double majoring in dance science.
+Mia Johnson is a Junior BFA dance performance and choreography major double majoring in sports management.
 She was raised in Atlanta, Georgia, and trained with Georgia Dance Conservatory while being a member of their company Georgia Metro Dance Theatre.
-Her roles here included Clara, Spanish lead, and Sugar Plum Fairy in the yearly production of the Nutcracker.
-Along with being cast in Swan Lake and Coppelia.
-At Elon so far she has been a part of Fall Dance, Black History Month, and The Spring Dance Concert.
-Mia is excited for this upcoming school year.
+Her roles here included Clara, Spanish lead, and Sugar Plum Fairy in the yearly production of The Nutcracker, along with being cast in Swan Lake and Coppelia.
+At Elon so far she has been a part of Fall Dance, Black History Month, and the Spring Dance Concert.
+Mia has loved her time so far in this department and has experienced so many performance opportunities.

 Gia Nguyen